Health Equity and Access to Medicines

 USA

-The "Community Routes: Access to Mental Health Care" program is a U.S. initiative in partnership with Direct Relief and the National Association of Free & Charitable Clinics (NAFC), providing donated depression and anxiety medications and grant funding to free clinics for uninsured, underserved populations, aiming to remove barriers to mental health care and improve health equity.
+Many people in the U.S. face barriers to accessing mental health care.
+In partnership with Direct Relief and the National Association of Free & Charitable Clinics (NAFC), we donate depression and anxiety medications and grant funding to free clinics for uninsured, underserved populations, aiming to remove barriers to mental health care and improve health equity.

 In early 2025, Teva made an additional commitment of $2 million over two years and announced a new cohort of 11 grantees across Alabama, Mississippi and Texas to support behavioral health services.